pjm4448/fiction/weird-fiction/hp-lovecraft-awakened-series/the-cartographer-of-spoor.md

 - [Chapter 5: The Shadow on the Map](#chapter-5-the-shadow-on-the-map)
 - [Chapter 6: The Hunter's Portrait](#chapter-6-the-hunters-portrait)
 - [Chapter 7: The Gaze from the Void](#chapter-7-the-gaze-from-the-void)

-**Summary**

-Disgraced cartographer Walter March, desperate to reclaim his shattered reputation, uncovers the arcane research of a dead professor who attempted to map the Astral Plane.
-Ignoring the professor's terrified warnings of a "hunter" that preys on souls, Walter adopts the blasphemous ritual himself.
-Using stolen mementos from fresh graves as anchors, he projects his mind into the silvery void, obsessively charting the pathways of the dead.

-His ambition is rewarded with a glimpse of the very entity he sought: an encounter that leaves his drawing hand afflicted with an uncontrollable tremor.
-Undaunted by this psychic wound, his obsession drives him to complete his masterwork.
-Bracing his trembling hand for each agonizing stroke, he undertakes a final journey to chart the last unmapped region of the hunter's domain.

-As the final line is drawn, he steps back to behold his creation.
-Staring at the finished map, Walter understands, with soul-crushing clarity, the true nature of his predecessor's fear.
-He sees the terrible, hidden pattern within the void, and realizes his act of mapping was not one of discovery, but of irrevocable invitation.

 ## Chapter 1: The Inheritance of Madness